Skipjack tuna

-The skipjack tuna (Katsuwonus pelamis) is a perciform fish in the tuna family, Scombridae, and is the only member of the genus Katsuwonus.
-It is also known as cakalang, katsuo, arctic bonito, mushmouth, oceanic bonito, striped tuna or victor fish.
-It grows up to 1.1 m in length.
+The skipjack tuna (Note: Also known as the cakalang, katsuo, arctic bonito, mushmouth, oceanic bonito, striped tuna, or victor fish.)
+(Katsuwonus pelamis) is a perciform fish in the tuna family, Scombridae, and is the only member of the genus Katsuwonus.
 It is a cosmopolitan pelagic fish found in tropical and warm-temperate waters.
-It is a very important species for fisheries.
+Skipjack tuna can grow up to 1.1 m in length, and is a very important species for fisheries.